The Broken Spoke: History

-When it opened on South Lamar Boulevard, the surrounding area was still considered the edge of town.
+The Broken Spoke opened in 1964 on South Lamar Boulevard, in an area then considered the edge of town.
 James White, then in his twenties, set out to create a traditional Texas dance hall where country music and dancing would be the focus.
 The building has changed little since then, with neon lights, low ceilings, and red-checkered tablecloths remaining part of the atmosphere.

 In November 2024, the Broken Spoke celebrated its 60th anniversary with a month of live music, dance lessons, and community recognition.
 FOX 7 Austin reported it kicked off with music and two-step lessons, and City Councilmember Ryan Alter declared November 10 “Broken Spoke Day.”
 CBS Austin also noted the milestone weekend featured musical performances and commentary on the venue's lasting presence in Austin’s cultural fabric.

 Music

 Over the years, the Broken Spoke has hosted well-known country acts including Willie Nelson, Kris Kristofferson, George Strait, Dolly Parton, Garth Brooks, The Chicks, and Sturgill Simpson.
-Several performed before their wider fame.
+Several performed there before their wider fame.

-The Texas Historical Commission marker at the site highlights appearances by Wills, Acuff, and Tubb, underscoring the hall’s connection to earlier generations of country performers.
+The Texas Historical Commission marker at the site highlights appearances by Bob Wills, Roy Acuff, and Ernest Tubb, underscoring the hall’s connection to earlier generations of country performers.